Prottoy127/protoy_saha_real_estate_project/README.md

 # C. Architecture
 ## 1. Information Architecture
 * The data is streamed via a connection string from Azure cloud storage to my Azure cloud storage.
 * My initial cloud storage will act as temporary storage.
+Thereafter, it went to my Snowflake datawarehouse.
-Thereafter, it will go through ELT process and put into the data warehouse.
+* Then Dbt was used to complete the ELT process and the data was put into the datawarehouse.
-* From there, it will go to the BI tool for data visualization.
+* From there, it will go to the Tableau tool for data visualization.
     * Information Architecture Diagram

 ## 2. Data Architecture